Agentverse

 Hugging Face Request Agent

 This agent helps hugging face system to handle hugging face request to user and calculates the response.
 The agent has two fields i.e. model_id (to which query has to be made) and query (Question needed to be asked to the model).
-For model_id this task always prioritizes Model List subtask to get list of available model of a specific type.
+For model_id, this always prioritizes Model List secondary function to get list of available model of a specific type.

 agent.py